iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Great Idea!
 Very basic, app need work.
 Issues include: Volume of narrator is very low compared to other apps at the same phone volume level so I can't play music while trying to listen to instructions.
 Silent running for me.
 Not intuitive and I consistant, on the last day week two second to last run is the only time Sanjeev does not tell me to start running.
 Pointless celebrity Voices, they all say the exact same thing...
 What's the point?
 I genuinely thought they had recorded it for someone.<br> :date: __2021-04-15 08:23:54__

-> Great app, but since the update I have lost my coach, so not much point to it after that.
-Before I lost my coach, it was a great app, gave you motivation and teaches you well.<br> :date: __2021-04-14 08:13:40__

 #### 2-star reviews